-The goal of this experiment is to identify the appropriate gap that should be considered between the deferring and dropping thresholds (see Section V-B).
-To find the appropriate deferring threshold, we add a gap value to the dropping threshold (e.g., a dropping threshold of 50% would require at least 55% robustness to map a task to a machine).
-To test this, three dropping thresholds (25%, 50%, and 75%) are examined in an experiment increasing the gap on each by 5% until the deferring threshold reaches 90%.
-The results, shown in Figure 5, are generated from an a workload with 34k tasks.
+A static deferring threshold has to be designated greater than the dropping threshold.
+Otherwise, a task can be dropped immediately, once it is mapped.
+Accordingly, to conduct this evaluation, we add a gap value to the initial dropping threshold (e.g., a dropping threshold of 50% would require at least 55% robustness to map a task to a machine).
+Three dropping thresholds (25%, 50%, and 75%) are examined and the 5% gap is increased until the deferring threshold reaches 90%.
+The results, shown in Figure 9, are generated from a workload with 25k tasks.